hands-on-cloud/hands-on.cloud/hugo/content/Top Serverless Frameworks For Serverless Applications Development/index.md

 This framework focused on front-end and mobile developers who create Serverless cloud-based applications.
 It delivers a declarative interface alongside easy CLI management for most operation types in building your app.
 As this is the AWS framework it integrates well with all AWS cloud services.

-#### Pros of AWS Amplify
+#### Pros of AWS Amplify.

-* An easier and faster way to build cloud-connected, full-stack mobile and web applications
+* An easier and faster way to build cloud-connected, full-stack mobile and web applications.
-* No need to manage infrastructure and hosting – leverage services like AWS Lambda and AppSync
+* No need to manage infrastructure and hosting – leverage services like AWS Lambda and AppSync.
-* Native integration with AWS services
+* Native integration with AWS services.
-* Supperts GraphQL - an open-source data query and manipulation language for APIs,
+* Supperts GraphQL - an open-source data query and manipulation language for APIs.

-### Claudia.js
+### Claudia.js.

 The [Claudia.js](https://claudiajs.com/) framework provides developers a relaxed approach to deploy Node.js-based projects to API gateway and AWS Lambda.